zambal/eml/README.md

 ### What is it?
 Eml makes markup a first class citizen in Elixir.
 It provides a flexible and modular toolkit for generating, parsing and manipulating markup.
-It's main focus is html, but other markup languages could be implemented as well.
+Its main focus is html, but other markup languages could be implemented as well.

 To start off: